marybeshaw/skill-building-program/README.md

 ## Passing off Badges
 You can pass off badges with any discipline manager or master in that Skill area.

-Current Masters:
+Current V2 Masters:
 - Frontier:
-- HTML5/CSS: Steve Lambert
+- HTML5/CSS:
 - JavaScript:
 - Testing:
 - Performance: Joe Podwys, Jakob Anderson